-Original and/or subsequent record used to evaluate the corner position.
-Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated

-- Description of monument and accessories set to perpetuate the corner position.
-Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+- usequent record used to evaluate the corner position.
+1. Original and/or - 2.
+Description of evidence found, note discrepancies in the record, state method of establishing lost or obliterated - Description of monument and accessories set to perpetuate the corner position - Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and scaled by Land Surveyor registered in the State of Montana.
 Fill in Cross Index & Section Diagram at bottom of sheet.